Fox Battery 60th Artillery activated at Fort Bliss

 |0

-This work, Fox Battery 60th Artillery activated at Fort Bliss [Image 3 of 3], by MSG Mark Moore, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fox Battery 60th Artillery activated at Fort Bliss, by MSG Mark Moore, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.